Arch Linux and Manjaro on TUXEDO computers - Arch Linux and Manjaro on TUXEDO computers - TUXEDO Computers

 makepkg -si

-After the above commands, Yay is installed on your Arch computer.
-Now update the package repositories (the parameters of yay correspond to the usual commands of pacman).
-The following command will install the kernel modules together with the TUXEDO Control Center.
-In the future, keep the system, including all components and the programs installed from the AUR, up to date by calling yay -Syu.
-In order for the system to build the kernel modules, you also need the header files that match the kernel (you usually install these via the linux-headers package).
+Install Yay on your Arch computer according to the commands above.
+Then update the package sources (the parameters of yay correspond to the usual commands of pacman).
+The following command will then install the kernel modules and the TUXEDO Control Center (please adapt the linux-headers package to the kernel you have installed).
+In future, keep the system, including all components and the programs installed from the AUR, up to date by calling yay -Syu.

 yay -Syu